The Headless Edit: No.1

 A Friend of Dorothy

-A short film about an elderly woman (played by national treasure Miriam Margolyes) and a young closeted man (played by talented newcomer Alistair Nwachukwu).
+Short Film ✹ An elderly woman (national treasure, Miriam Margolyes) and a young closeted man (super-talented newcomer, Alistair Nwachukwu) strike up an unlikely friendship.
 It's short, witty, sweet, gay and leaves a lasting impression - much like Margolyes herself.
-After you’ve watched the film, this article by Pink News offers some extra interesting insight into why it was made.

 Hamnet

-A film which I enjoyed a lot more than I expected.
-I’m not usually a fan of old-timey stories and, honestly, I am not that fussed about Shakespeare, so I didn’t go into Hamnet thinking I would love it, but I did.
+Film ✹ A movie I enjoyed a lot more than I expected to (I’m not usually a fan of old-timey stories or Shakespeare).
 It’s impossible not to be captivated by Jessie Buckley’s portrayal of a magical mother.
-My little heart was broken first and foremost by Buckley, and then by young star (and Prince George lookalike) Jacobi Juke, who played the titular character, and then a third time by professional sad boy Paul Mescal - and I loved every second of it.
+My little heart was broken by Buckley.
+And then by young star (and Prince George lookalike) Jacobi Juke.
+And then a third time by professional sad boy Paul Mescal.
+I loved every second of it.

 Heated Rivalry

-A TV show which is equally smutty and addictive, trashy and incredible.
-It’s kind of like someone started writing gay porn about two ice hockey players and then, partway in, changed their mind and switched to writing a beautiful queer love story instead.
+TV Show ✹ Smutty, addictive and incredible.
+It’s like someone started writing gay porn about two ice hockey players and then, partway in, changed their mind and switched to writing a beautiful queer love story instead.
 I watched it all in one night and will be rewatching it soon.

 “Despite the risk, still men go to the houses.
 They go because not to go, not to make contact, not to be touched, is to ensure a life of feeling like you are drowning.”